2,1:52.1f; 3,1:50.2f Earnings: $2,558,133

 He completed his sophomore campaign with his second Breeders Crown win, adding an exclamation point and further emphasizing that he was indeed the greatest of his generation.

 His siring career launched like a rocket.
 His first crop was led by 2019 “Trotter of the Year” Greenshoe and his second with classics winners Amigo Volo and Sister Sledge.
-He became the first sire in harness racing history to produce a $1-million yearling (Maverick, at $1,100,000), and with his market appeal on full display, his first two crops of foals have averaged $93,567 and $111,000 at the select yearling sales.
+He became the first sire in harness racing history to produce a $1-million yearling (Maverick, at $1,100,000) and his success in the commercial marketplace continues.
+There have been 78 yearlings sold for $100,000 and higher from his first five crops — 17 in 2021 alone.